ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

   d = a – d
   c = d + c

-As you can imagine, the common expression remove can apply in IR or machine code.
+As you can imagine, the "common expression remove" can apply in IR or machine code.

 DAG like a tree which opcode is the node and operand (register and